Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Experiments

-In this section, we conduct a comparative analysis of the reactivity exhibited by the proposed closed-loop Logic-DMP framework and two baseline approaches: \textit{Linear} and \textit{RLDS}.
-The \textit{Linear} baseline involves the linear execution of a predetermined sequence, without closed-loop feedbacks. \textit{RLDS} is a reproduction of the algorithm outlined in \cite{Paxton_Ratliff_Eppner_Fox_2019}, with the incorporation of the proposed LQT-CP for motion modulation.
+In this section, we conduct a comparative analysis of the reactivity exhibited by the proposed closed-loop Logic-LfD framework and two baseline approaches: \textit{Linear} and \textit{RLDS}.
+The \textit{Linear} baseline involves the linear execution of a predetermined sequence, without closed-loop feedback. \textit{RLDS} is a reproduction of the algorithm outlined in \cite{Paxton_Ratliff_Eppner_Fox_2019}, with the incorporation of the proposed LQT-CP for motion modulation.
 The experimental setup aligns with that detailed in Section~\ref{subsection:logic_dmp_generalization}, ensuring consistency across benchmarks.
 We assess the performance of each method in handling disturbances at different levels (L1-L4) and report the average execution times based on 10 trials for each disturbed task in Table~\ref{tab:reactive}.

-Our analysis reveals that the proposed closed-loop Logic-DMP and RLDS demonstrate comparable reactivity in the presence of motion-level and slight task-level disturbances.
-Specifically, under L1 and L2 disturbances, both closed-loop Logic-DMP and RLDS effectively respond to the disturbances, and achieves task goals within comparable execution times.
+Our analysis reveals that the proposed closed-loop Logic-LfD and RLDS demonstrate comparable reactivity in the presence of motion-level and slight task-level disturbances.
+Specifically, under L1 and L2 disturbances, both closed-loop Logic-LfD and RLDS effectively respond to the disturbances and achieve task goals within comparable execution times.
 However, RLDS relies on backward checking of the planned action sequence without plan modification, leading to challenges in handling disturbances at L3 and L4 across all benchmarks.
-In contrast, Logic-DMP exhibits the ability to generate a new feasible action plan when faced with those disturbances, enabling the TAMP approach to accomplish tasks even under severe or extreme disturbances.
-Notably, Logic-DMP proves to be faster in deriving the new action plan compared to the straightforward application of TAMP solvers, as demonstrated in the comparison results between PDDLStream and Logic-DMP in Section~\ref{subsection:logic_dmp_generalization}, showing the significant reactivity inherent to the proposed closed-loop Logic-DMP approach.
+In contrast, Logic-LfD exhibits the ability to generate a new feasible action plan when faced with those disturbances, enabling the TAMP approach to accomplish tasks even under severe or extreme disturbances.
+Notably, Logic-LfD proves to be faster in deriving the new action plan compared to the straightforward application of TAMP solvers, as demonstrated in the comparison results between PDDLStream and Logic-LfD in Section~\ref{subsection:logic_dmp_generalization}, showing the significant reactivity inherent to the proposed closed-loop Logic-LfD approach.